 Network accounts for students will generally be deleted fifteen (15) days after separation or graduation from Eureka College.
-For faculty and staff, ECNet and other administrative accounts will generally be deleted or disabled seven (7) days after separation from EC.
+For faculty and staff, ECNet and other administrative accounts will generally be deleted or disabled seven (7) days after separation from Eureka College.
 The College reserves the right to delete or disable accounts at any time.
-EC is not responsible for moving or exporting any personal data from any EC account.
+Eureka College is not responsible for moving or exporting any personal data from any Eureka College account.

-Your G Suite (Google Apps) account is subject to the following conditions:
+Your Microsoft Office 365 account is subject to the following conditions:

-- For withdrawn students, the email account will be deleted fifteen (15) days after separation from the academic program. - For EC graduates, your email account will remain active 12 months after graduation, but will be removed from the global address book. - For those faculty members granted faculty emeritus status, please reference the faculty handbook. - For other faculty/staff; - o Upon termination of employment at EC, your email account will generally be deleted seven (7) days after termination of the appointment at EC.
+- For withdrawn students, the email account will be deleted fifteen (15) days after separation from the academic program. - For Eureka College graduates, your email account will remain active 12 months after graduation but will be removed from the global address book. - For those faculty members granted faculty emeritus status, please reference the faculty handbook. - For other faculty/staff: - Upon termination of employment at Eureka College, your email account will generally be deleted seven (7) days after termination of the appointment at Eureka College.
 The College reserves the right to delete or disable accounts at any time. - Any email account that is inactive for more than three (3) months is subject to deletion from the email system.